Megan Thee Stallion Lands Her First Fashion Campaign For Coach

 “Yea that’s called WORK,” one follower wrote.

-“Get the BAG sis,” another follower wrote.
+“Get the BAG sis,” another fan wrote.

-“Megan Thee Brand Ambassador,” another follower commented.
+“Megan Thee Brand Ambassador,” a third Instagram user commented.

-“A stalli on a stalli,” another follower said.
+“A stalli on a stalli,” said a fourth admirer.

 The “Cash S–t” rapper is one of several celebrities picked to join Coach’s campaign.
 According to Refinery29, Megan will join Yara Shahidi, Kate Moss, Spike Lee and his wife, Tonya, for the seasonal campaign.
 The fashion house shared in its press release that it wanted to capture the “inclusive, authentic spirit of New York,” and felt the celebs who were selected could capture the essence of its brand the best.

 Megan has been on the rise over the past year.
-In addition to her bustling music career, she has been showing that she also has an interest in being in the fashion scene.
+In addition to her bustling music career, she has been showing that she also has an interest in joining the fashion scene.
 The Inquisitr previously reported that the “Hot Girl Summer” rapper recently attended her first New York Fashion Week back in September.
-During her time in the fashion capital, Megan posted a picture of her being seated next to Anna Wintour at Coach’s fashion show.
+During her time in the fashion capital, Megan posted a picture of herself seated next to Anna Wintour at Coach’s fashion show.